Fredrik Midtsjø: AZ

 On 26 August 2017, Midtsjø joined Dutch Eredivisie club AZ for an undisclosed fee, signing a five-year contract.
 He was assigned shirt number 6 by the club.

 Galatasaray

 On 2 August 2022, Midtsjø joined Turkish club Galatasaray for a fee of €3.5 million, signing a three-year contract.

+He won the Süper Lig in the 2022–23 season with the Galatasaray team, the 23rd championship in the club's history.

+Pendikspor

+It was announced that he was transferred to the Süper Lig team Pendikspor on 7 September 2023.

+Eyüpspor

+On 1 July 2024 Norwegian media announced that Midsjø has joined the newly promoted club Eyüpspor on a one-year deal.

 International career

 He made his Norway national football team debut on 24 March 2016 in a friendly against Estonia.
 He continued to get called up occasionally through 2016 and 2017, and played his second game for his country, and his first as a starter, two years later on 23 March 2018 in a friendly against Australia.